-In the light of the results above, a first obvious question is whether the groups we have defined are pairwise distinct.
-This is indeed the case for mapping class groups of finite-type surfaces, where two of them are isomorphic if and only if the underlying surfaces are homeomorphic.
-This follows, for instance, as a combination of Harer's calculation of the virtual cohomological dimension of the mapping class group \cite{Harer-vcd}, plus the computation of the maximal rank of its abelian subgroups \cite{BLM}.
+With a few well-understood exceptions, mapping class groups of finite-type surfaces are isomorphic if and only if the underlying surfaces are homeomorphic.
+To see this, one may compare the virtual cohomological dimension of the mapping class group \cite{Harer-vcd} with the maximal rank of a free-abelian subgroup \cite{BLM}.
+In the case of the groups $\Bc_g$ and $\Bh_g$ both these quantities are infinite.
+However, we will prove:

-Observe that, in the case of the groups $\Bc_g$, both of these quantities are infinite.
-In spite of this, we will prove that the isomorphism type of $\Bc_g$ is completely determined by $g$.
-In fact, this will follow as a consequence of a stronger result, although we need a definition before stating it.
-Say that a homomorphism $\phi: G\to H$ between two groups is {\em $A$-injective} if for every subgroup $G_0<G$ with $G_0 \cong \Z*\Z^2$, we have that $\phi_{| G_0}$ is injective.
-We will prove: